-Dungeon Defenders is part-MOBA, part-action RPG, all tower defense.
+Dungeon Defenders is part MOBA, part action RPG, all tower defense.
 You must defend the fantasy land of Etheria against the hordes of orcs, goblins, etc – your typical RPG fare — by creating a character from several classes, equipping the right gear, upgrading abilities, and heading out to battle.

-The Orcs Must Die!
-Series mixes third-person shooter, melee, and magic combat with fantasy-based tower defense, requiring players to mix strategy with skill – you can’t rely on just your weapons or the Dungeon Keeper-style traps to defeat the Orc hordes.
+The Orcs Must Die! series mixes third-person shooter, melee, and magic combat with fantasy-based tower defense, requiring players to mix strategy with skill – you can’t rely on just your weapons or the Dungeon Keeper-style traps to defeat the Orc hordes.

 From Psychonauts developer Double Fine comes this underrated third-person mech combat/tower defense mash-up.
 In the aftermath of WW1, a crazed scientist tries to take over the world with his army of killer televisions, but luckily the chaps of the mobile trench division are here to save the day.

-The player gets a fully-armed mech, which is fun, but they’ll also need to set up defenses to counter the Tube onslaught.
+The player gets a fully-armed mech, which is fun, but they’ll also need to set up defences to counter the Tube onslaught.
 The unique gameplay, co-op, and Double Fine’s signature snappy wit make Iron Brigade well worth a visit.

 The player doesn’t attack at all – although they can be killed – you simply lead troops, boost them with guitar riffs, and collect gold for upgrades, which include new unit types, more effective boosts, and a town drunk who vomits in the enemy’s path.
 The usual stuff.

-The Rock Of Ages series is an intriguing mix of tower defense, Super Monkey Ball, and the animated bits of Monty Python.
-Each level features a downhill course with a base at the end that the player has to protect with various wacky defenses.
+The Rock Of Ages series is an intriguing mix of tower defense, Super Monkey Ball, and animated bits of Monty Python.
+Each level features a downhill course with a base at the end that the player has to protect with various wacky defences.
 At the same time, the player’s opponent – human or AI – is doing the same thing.

-When either is ready, they can control a rolling boulder and attempt to smash through those defenses and crash into the enemy base.
+When either is ready, they can control a rolling boulder and attempt to smash through those defences and crash into the enemy base.
 Rock Of Ages 2 is probably the best in the series, as the more recent third game leaned a little too hard into the difficulty and lost much of the fun.